mainwp/Bulk-Setting-Manager-Keys/All in One SEO/README.md

-## All in One SEO settings key
+## All in One SEO Pack settings key

+Tested version of WordPress 4.9.8, plugin version was All in One SEO Pack 2.8.

-This file is a key for for the settings section of the [All in One SEO](https://wordpress.org/plugins/all-in-one-seo-pack/) plugin.
+This file is a key for for the settings section of the [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/) plugin.

 ## Things to do